polm/fugashi/README.md

 ## Dictionary Use

-Fugashi is written with the assumption you'll use Unidic to process Japanese, but it supports arbitrary dictionaries.
+fugashi is written with the assumption you'll use Unidic to process Japanese, but it supports arbitrary dictionaries.

 If you're using a dictionary besides Unidic you can use the GenericTagger like this: